Feather moss is one of my favorite mosses to see used as a terrarium plant. It has a unique look and carpets very well.

 Ptilium crista–castrensis, or feather moss, is a low–maintenance plant that can be enjoyed in many climates.
 To care for feather moss, provide it with a shaded, partially moist environment and make sure the soil is rich in organic matter.
 Water your plant two to three times a week and make sure the soil doesn‘t get overly soggy or dry.
 To keep your feather moss thriving, trim any overly long or leggy growth.
 With a little effort, your feather moss should stay healthy and vibrant for many years to come.

 Yes, Ptilium crista–castrensis (commonly known as feather moss) is a fast–spreading species of moss.
-It spreads via fragments and spores, allowing it to quickly populate moist and shady conditions.
+It spreads via fragments and spores, allowing it to quickly populate in moist and shady conditions.

 In its natural environment, feather moss serves as a food source for a variety of animals, such as deer, rabbits, moose, and even some insects.
 In addition, while it may not directly feed on Ptilium crista-castrensis, birds, amphibians and even small mammals may indirectly benefit from its presence by taking advantage of other food sources it attracts.